 If you are already a psychology major, and are looking for ways to become more deeply involve, check out the page describing our several undergraduate psychology clubs, as well as the page devoted to Honors in Psychology.
 There is also information here about how to get involved in faculty directed research, which can be done for course credit.
 Links are provided to each of our faculty web pages and research labs, where you can learn about the very wide range of empirical research that they do.

-Finally, if you are considering graduate study in psychology, I invite you to explore the pages describing our three graduate training tracks; in applied social, clinical, and developmental psychology.
+Finally, if you are considering graduate study in psychology, I invite you to explore the pages describing our three graduate training tracks; in applied social, , and psychology.
 Each track offers a course of study leading to the PhD.
 The applied social psychology track also offers a course of study that leads to a terminal MA degree.
 Take a look at what our graduate students are studying and what they do after they finish their time with us at Loyola.
 Additionally, you will find information about funding/scholarship opportunities, and about securing employment in psychology after earning an advanced degree.

 Lastly, if you are an alum of either our undergraduate or graduate programs won't you let us know what is happening with you by joining our LinkedIn and Facebook groups.
 You can also connect to the Department by supporting us financially.

 There is much to explore here.
 Welcome to the website, and welcome to psychology!

 Raymond "Toby" Dye, Jr., Ph.D.

 Professor and Department Chair